Mars Hill, North Carolina: Geography

 Mars Hill is in eastern Madison County, 17 mi by road north of Asheville.
 Interstate 26 passes just east of the town, with access from Exit 11 (NC 213).
 The Interstate leads south to Asheville and north 43 mi to Johnson City, Tennessee.
-U.S. Route 19 leads northeast from Mars Hill 12 mi to Cane River, and State Highway 213 passes through the center of town, leading west 9 mi to Marshall.
+U.S. Routes 19 and 23 leads northeast from Mars Hill 12 mi to Cane River, and State Highway 213 passes through the center of town, leading west 9 mi to Marshall.

 According to the U.S. Census Bureau, the town has a total area of 2.1 sqmi, all land.
 It is drained mainly by Gabriel Creek, which flows through the west side of town.
 Some of the eastern side is drained by tributaries of Big Branch.
 Both streams flow south to Ivy Creek, a west-flowing tributary of the French Broad River.

 The town has an elevation of 2330 ft, so the climate of the area is considerably cooler than might be expected of a town in a southern state.